The presentation format at AURS is poster presentation only.

 - To submit, go to IAFOR's online submission system.

-- Your abstract will undergo review and the results will usually be returned to you within three weeks.
+- Your abstract will be reviewed and the results will be returned to you generally within four weeks.

-- If your abstract is accepted you will be invited to register for the symposium.
+- If your abstract is accepted you will be invited to register for the conference.

 - Upon payment of the registration fee, you will receive a confirmation email containing your official receipt.

 If you have already had your proposal accepted, please visit the Registration page.

 Check on the status of your abstract submission by logging in to the online submission system.
 The status is displayed in the "Your Submissions" area.
 Your personal information may be edited at any time.

 If your paper is accepted for presentation at the symposium, a notification email will be sent to your registered email address.
 If you do not receive this email, please contact us at firstname.lastname@example.org.